Flat Feet in Children

 dyna disc bridgeBridge Pose

-• Push into dyna disc with both feet, lifting bottom for sustained hold or lift & lower for more dynamic activation.
+Start in supine with both feet atop dyna disc.
+Lift bottom for sustained hold or lift & lower for more dynamic activation.

 dyna disc bridge Crab Kicks